Nevena1997/GraalVM/README.md

 sys	0m0.039s
 ```

-Now we can make a native image (we will explain these phases in the following sections):
+Now you can make a native image (we will explain these phases in the following sections):
 ```sh
 $ native-image HelloWorld
 // TODO add output
 ```

-This creates an executable named `helloworld` which does not require a JVM to be run, which significantly reduces execution time, which we can simply verify:
+This creates an executable named `helloworld` which does not require a JVM to be run, which significantly reduces execution time, which you can simply verify:
 ```sh
 $ time ./helloworld
 Hello World!